c-elvira/rumbaa/readme.md

 Options are:
  * -f, --folder: if the main latex file is not in the current directory,
  * -o, --output: to specify the output directory,
- * -a, --aux: to specify the directory containing auxiliary files (may improve visualization).
+ * -a, --aux: to specify the directory containing auxiliary files (may improve visualization),
+ * --arxiv to keep a clean and all in one document.

 ## Milestones

  - [x] Fist prototype: parse a multi-files latex document and display
- - [ ] Use equation label to improve connections between mathematical structures
+ - [x] Use equation label to improve connections between mathematical structures
- - [ ] Use custom structures for latex (others than basic ones)
+ - [x] Use custom structures for latex (others than basic ones)
  - [ ] Improve output
  - [ ] Generate report
- - [ ] Unit testing
+ - [x] Unit testing

 ## Work in progress